youssef579/dotfiles/README.md

 - atuin
 - yazi
 - btop
+- eza
-- Some theming stuff that I use
+- my gnome theme that I use